chloechsu/combining-evolutionary-and-assay-labelled-data/README.md

+# Code for ''Learning protein fitness models from evolutionary and assay-labelled data''

-# Code for ''A systematic assessment of methods for combining evolutionary and assay-labelled data for protein fitness prediction''
+This repo is a collection of code and scripts for evaluating methods that combine evolutionary and assay-labelled data for protein fitness prediction.

-### CONFIDENTIAL FOR REVIEW PURPOSES ONLY
+For more details, please see our pre-print [Combining evolutionary and assay-labelled data for protein fitness prediction](https://www.biorxiv.org/content/10.1101/2021.03.28.437402v1.abstract).

 ## Contents
-- Overview
 - Repo contents
 - System requirements
-- Installation guide
+- Installation
 - Demo
 - Jackhmmer search
 - Fitness data